LTTLabsOSS/markbench-tests/dawntrail/README.md

-# Cyberpunk 2077
+# FFXIV Dawntrail Benchmark

-Navigates menus to the in-game benchmark then runs it.
+Navigates menus to the benchmark then runs it.

+##Important information:

+There are a few things that must be done for this harness to run properly, they are as follows:
+- Must exit the settings UI on Graphics Settings 1 tab, by pressing OK (the UI state saves on pressing ok, harness expects it to open on GS1, if you press ok while on another tab the harness will fail.)
+- That's it actually

 ## Prerequisites

 - Python 3.10+
-- Cyberpunk 2077 installed
+- Connection to L:/ drive
 - Keras OCR service
-- [No Intro Videos](https://www.nexusmods.com/cyberpunk2077/mods/533) mod downloaded.
-Place the mod file `basegame_no_intro_videos.archive` in the test folder.

 ## Options